-Note: It is the responsibility of the parent/guardian to confirm interest in remaining on the MilitaryChildCare.com wait list every 45 days.
+Note: It is the responsibility of the parent/guardian to confirm interest in remaining on the MilitaryChildCare.com wait list every 30 days.
 Failure to do so will result in removal from the wait list and patrons will have to submit a new request for care.

-When a space is offered in a viable care option parent/guardians are given 48 hours to accept or decline the space.
+When a space is offered in a viable care option parent/guardians are given 48 hours to accept or decline the space, and complete CYS registration/enrollment within 48 hours of acceptance.
 If the viable care option is declined, then the child's/youth's name will be moved to the bottom of the wait list you are on.
 If Parent Central Services is unable to contact the parent/guardian, the space will be made available to the next eligible child/youth on the wait list.
 Contact Parent Central Services to discuss the available wait list options.